khalilahmed63/khalilahmed63/README.md

-- 👋 Hi, I’m @khalilahmed63 with 3 years of experience in front-end web development.
+- 👋 Hi, I’m khalil ahmed with 3 years of experience in front-end web development.
-- 👀 I’m interested in web development, block chain web3 and the latest technologies.
+- 👀 I’m interested in web development, blockchain web3, and the latest technologies.
 - 🌱 I’m currently working with Next.js and React.js front-end web development.
-- 💞️ I’m looking to collaborate other Developers.
+- 💞️ I’m looking to collaborate with other Developers.
-- 📫 How to reach me ?
+- 📫 How to reach me?
 - you can reach me through my email (panhwarkhalilahmed@gmail.com).
 - you can DM me through my Whatsapp  (+923070599766).